I’m excited and nervous at the same time for the week after next as I’ll be officially taking my first ‘week’ off of work.

 This is absolutely the case and with this in mind – I’m doing all I can to pull myself back as much as possible.

 The whole idea is a little nerve-wracking as I’m very much a ‘rip-the-band-aid-off’ type of person – but progress will come quickly as result.

 However – this is the most effective way to truly have a business that runs itself – as at the moment I’m still heavily involved.

 Although – saying that – over the last 3 months there has been a significant change on this front.

 With Gary coming in to manage clients alongside Lydia.
-With the heads of departments being given hiring capabilities and being asked what do you need from me?
+The heads of departments are being given hiring capabilities and being asked what do you need from me.

 The only people that haven’t been prepped are the clients.